Skip to main content

 • We commit to achieving internationally recognized third-party standards and certifications for our assets.

-1. We endorse the Timber Legality Assurance System of Indonesia (SVLK) as the primary standard for sustainable timber sourcing.
-We will ensure to avoid the use of timber from controversial sources based on Programme for the Endorsement of Forest Certification (PEFC)’s Chain of Custody standard.
+1. Endorsing the Timber Legality Assurance System of Indonesia (SVLK) as the primary standard for sustainable timber sourcing and ensuring the avoidance of timber from controversial sources based on the PEFC’s Chain of Custody standard.

-2. We will reduce and eliminate its purchase of timber from the conversion of natural forest to other land uses by September 30, 2020, unless the conversion is justified on grounds of net social and environmental gain in the surrounding landscape.
+2. Reducing and eliminating the use of timber from natural forest conversion by September 30, 2020, unless the conversion is justified by net social and environmental benefits within the surrounding landscape.

-3. We will acquire PEFC FM certification for our natural forest concessions and industrial forest concessions in Indonesia by 31st December 2024.
+3. Achieving PEFC Forest Management (FM) certification for our natural and industrial forest concessions in Indonesia by December 31, 2024.

-4. We will not purchase timber from controversial sources, including illegally harvested wood, destruction of high conservation values, entities accused of human, civil and traditional rights violations and genetically modified trees.
+4. Avoiding timber from controversial sources, including illegally harvested wood, destruction of High Conservation Values (HCV), entities accused of violating human rights, civil rights, or traditional rights, and genetically modified trees.

-6. We will work with all vendors and associated suppliers to trace the origin of our current products.
+6. Collaborating with all vendors and associated suppliers to trace the origin of our products.

-7. We will require that all vendors and associated suppliers demonstrate compliance with all legal requirements for forest management, timber harvesting and related trade.
+7. Requiring all vendors and associated suppliers to demonstrate compliance with all legal requirements for forest management, timber harvesting, and related trade.

-8. We will communicate with stakeholders for open and constructive dialogue to help us continuously improve our business and our performance in regard to responsible forest trade.
+8. Communicating in open and constructive dialogue with stakeholders to help improve our business and performance regarding responsible forestry.

 In the process of developing business, KORINDO Group has been actively following the provisions of the Indonesian government — such as the zero burning policy and the moratorium on peatland — to create a healthy and balanced ecosystem.